kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 Result Categories
 -----------------
-*Note*: If there are no results for the specific category, that section will be hidden.
+*Note*: If there are no results for a specific category, that section will be hidden.

 Common Parents